 - Mobile phones;

 First things first, you should check that you are actually self-employed.

-It is unlike when you are employed and your employer handles your taxes and national insurance deductions.
+It’s not the same as when you are employed and your employer handles your taxes and National Insurance deductions.
 Then issuing you with a payslip to show what they have taken out of your pay.